Server protocol:SJOIN command

 In the SJOIN buffer each item is separated by spaces.
 The nick can be prefixed with the following characters to give the user certain channel privileges:

-NOTE: As you can see the characters for +a and +q differ from the ones you see in NAMES as PREFIX on IRC.
-So take care not to mix them up!
+IMPORTANT: As you can see, the characters for +a and +q differ from the ones you see in NAMES as PREFIX on IRC.
+For example,

 Multiple characters can be combined if the user holds multiple privileges, eg +vo for user Ein will be communicated as